qmolt/hexketch/README.md

 ## Color Section

-In this section you can adjust the background color and some general color preferences for all elements at once.
+In this section you can adjust the background color and change general color preferences for all elements at once.

 <img src="assets/03.png" width="500">